 yj=dkTvb1+sj+ωb×ljb+bj+vj (11)

-where vb is the platform velocity vector expressed in the body frame, ωb is the angular velocity vector expressed in the body frame, ljb is the lever-arm vector of transducer j expressed in the body frame and dj is the unit vector along beam j direction.
-The DVL error terms of each transducer j are scale-factor, sj, bias bj, and zero mean white Gaussian noise, vj.
+where vb is the platform velocity vector expressed in the body frame, ωb is the angular velocity vector expressed in the body frame, ljb is the lever-arm vector of transducer j expressed in the body frame, and dj is the unit vector in the beam j direction.
+The DVL error terms of each transducer j are scale-factor, sj, bias, bj, and zero mean white Gaussian noise, vj.

 (a) (b)